yagoernandes/Ribbit/README.md

 # Ribbit
-Social network clone in functionalities os Snapchat
+Social network clone in functionalities of Snapchat

 {Please, disregard this project, its purposes are learning only}